LinnyPurple/Lachlan-George-Joey/docs/ui-components/printnumbers.md

 1. Type in `+` 9 times into the input box.
 `+++++++++`
 Like the previous step, we utilize a loop to avoid redundant operations.

 2. Enter `[` into the input box.
 `[`
 This operator lets us start a loop.

-Then, we move the data pointer to cell 0 and decrease the value.
+3. Then, we move the data pointer to cell 0 and decrease the value.
+Enter `<<` followed by `-`
 `<<-`

-Now, wee need to move the pointer to cell 2 where the counter is located.
+4. Now, wee need to move the pointer to cell 2 where the counter is located.
+Enter `>>` followed by `-`
 `>>-`
 This will move the pointer to cell 2 and decrease the counter.

-Finally, we close off the loop by using the closing square bracket.
+5. Finally, we close off the loop by using the closing square bracket.
+Enter the `]` to close off the loop
 `]`
 This loop will ultimately decrease the counter from `9` to `0`.

 ## Step 4 - Print the rest of the number
 The loop from step 2 prints number 1 to 9.
-Our goal in this program is to include '10' as well.
+Our goal in this program is to also include '10' as well.
 Since only one number is required to print, we do not need a loop.

 Remember how we have assigned `1` to a cell? we can avoid redundancy and use what we currently have.

-Firstly, we move the data point to cell 0 where the `1` is located.
+1. Firstly, we move the data point to cell 0 where the `1` is located.
+Type `<<` into the input box.
 `<<.`

 This operation allows us to print `1` which is the first half of `10`.

-Now we decrease the value in cell 0 (which is `1`) and print.
+2. Now we decrease the value in cell 0 (which is `1`) and print.
+Type `-` followed by `.` into the input box.
 `-.`

 This allows us to print the second of `10` and complete the program.

-We can finish off the program by printing the last `new line` to improve clarity and readability
+3.We can finish off the program by printing the last `new line` to improve clarity and readability Enter `>` followed by `.` to generate a new line.
 `>.`

 This moves the data pointer to cell 1 where `\n` is located and prints a new line.